Eocyclotosaurus: Description

 Compered to Cyclotosaurus, Eocyclotosaurus has a similar morphology in postorbital division of the skull.
 However, in Eocyclotosaurus the depth of the occiput is greater.

 Skull

 The species is narrow-headed.
 Orbits were smaller in Eocyclotosaurus and related forms compared to other taxa such as Mastodonsaurus who had up to three times the size of smaller eyed taxa.
 Posteromedial expansion is absent in Eocyclotosaurus, due to anterior snout region being narrower.
 Premaxillary teeth are transversely elongated.
 The jaw is heavily reticulated and has a ridge and groove ornamentation of the angular.

-Unambiguous autapomorhies
+Distinguishing features

 The tabular horn is situated on the side and toward the back of the body / laterally directed and suturing with the squamosal posteriorly.
 The parasphenoid cultriform process is expanded at the base and constricted at midlength.
 The upper jaw condyle does not join with the quadratojugal.
 The vomerine plate lies anterior to the interpterygoid vacuities and is elongate.
 The parasphenoid cultriform process is deep and thin ventrally.
 The parasphenoid cultriform process is underplated by posterior extension of the vomer.